 By implementing farm biosecurity practices on your property you can reduce the risk of Chilean needle grass establishing on your property.

-For further information on Chilean needle grass or to request any printed material or free Farm Biosecurity signs please contact HBRC on 006468338083 or 006468338021 or email us.
+For further information on Chilean needle grass or to request any printed material or free Farm Biosecurity signs please contact the Regional Council on 006468338083 or 006468338021 or email us.
 You can watch a video about Chilean Needle Grass here.
 There is more information available from AgPest here.

 The Chilean Needle Grass Awareness Programme is a joint programme partnered by Hawke’s Bay Regional Council, Environment Canterbury, Marlborough District Council and the Ministry for Primary Industries.